 Translating documentation into other languages might look like a complicated process, but in fact, it's rather simple.

-Every file in SVN has a revision number.
+Every file in Git has a commit hash.
 It is basically the current version of the specified file.
-We use revisions to check if a file is synchronized with its English counterpart: to find out if the translation is up-to-date.
+We use commit hashes to check if a file is synchronized with its English counterpart: to find out if the translation is up-to-date.
 That's why every file in your translation requires an EN-Revision comment with the following syntax:

-The most important part of this comment is the revision number of the English file that this translated file is based on.
+The most important part of this comment is the commit hash of the English file that this translated file is based on.
 Let's see examples:

 Translating new file

 Say you want to translate the documentation of the

 in_array() function, which

 doesn't exist in your language yet.
 Get the commit hash by changing into the